matteogiorgi/.minidot/DOCS.md

 In case you are working in Linux natively, you might also consider the following:

 - [Input&nbsp;Remapper](https://github.com/sezanzeb/input-remapper#readme): simple tool to change the behaviour of your input devices
-- [Tilix&nbsp;Terminal](https://gnunn1.github.io/tilix-web/): feature&#x2011;rich and easily [themeable](https://github.com/storm119/Tilix-Themes) tiling terminal emulator
-- [Extension&nbsp;Manager](https://mattjakeman.com/apps/extension-manager): browser/installer for GNOME Shell extensions
+- [Extension&nbsp;Manager](https://github.com/mjakeman/extension-manager#readme): browser/installer for GNOME Shell extensions
-- [GNOME&nbsp;Apps](https://apps.gnome.org/): best applications in the GNOME ecosystem